ppy/osu-wiki/wiki/Play_Styles/en.md

 ### Mouse-only

-Mouse-only was once the *only* way to play osu! until other playing methods were supported over time.
+*Note: Mouse-only was once the *only* way to play osu! until other playing methods were supported over time.*

 Also known as *pure-mouse*, mouse-only players navigate the in-game cursor with a mouse while tapping beats, following sliders, and spinning spinners with only clicking the left and right mouse buttons.